sean-public/skiplist-survey/README.md

 skiplist-survey > output.csv
 ```

+The results are in CSV format for easy charting and analysis.

-Here are the results I recorded on a Macbook Pro 15 with a 2.7 GHz Intel Core i7 and 16GB RAM.
+Here is a summary of results I recorded on a Macbook Pro 15 with a 2.7 GHz Intel Core i7 and 16GB RAM.
 It takes over an hour to run all the benchmarks.

 ![best inserts chart](http://i.imgur.com/Vo5etzd.png)